 If you're tired of schlepping a mat and towel to class every day, only to have that towel bunch up on the mat and be a distraction, the Aurorae Synergy solves all of these problems.
 It's a microfiber towel bonded to a PER bottom that you throw in the wash after each use, and it comes out smelling clean each time.
 This mat is a little pricey, but since it's a towel and a mat, it's a great value.
 It's well made and durable.
 We've now used this mat once a week for over a year, and even after 60 plus classes, it still looks and works great.

 Unfortunately, it doesn't provide the same amount of traction as some sticky mats on their own, but the friction is better than some towels that we've used, and you don't have to fuss with it during your practice.
 If you practice in a heated room, this innovative hybrid mat is a great choice.

 Read review: Aurorae Synergy

-If you're looking for a yoga mat for gentle Yin classes where extra padding is welcomed, and you don't need excellent traction, the Manduka PRO is a great choice.
-It's 6mm, but is comfortable PVC; while it's not the most "eco" of yoga mat materials out there, it also ranked highest for durability in our tests, which means that you won't have to replace it every year like a less durable rubber mat.
+If you're looking for a yoga mat for gentle Yin classes where extra padding is welcomed, the Manduka PRO is a great choice.
+It's 6mm, but is comfortable PVC; while it's not the most "eco" of yoga mat materials out there, it also ranked highest for durability in our tests, which means you won't have to replace it every year like a less durable rubber mat.

 The traction on this mat left a lot to be desired, both with wet and even dry hands, which is why we recommend it more for gentler classes that don't require a lot of traction.
-And when you're spending over an hour sitting and lying on your mat, as you do in a Yin class, you want something with a little extra padding to cushion any protruding bones or joints.
-This was our favorite mat for those situations.
+When you're spending over an hour sitting and lying on your mat, as you do in a Yin class, you want something with a little extra padding to cushion any protruding bones or joints, which is why we recommend this mat for that purpose.